Maintenance By Carter Hayes March 12, 2026 15 min read

 Sources

-1. National Highway Traffic Safety Administration TireWise — tire pressure, tread, sidewall, tire age, and general tire-safety guidance.
+1. National Highway Traffic Safety Administration TireWise — tire pressure, tread, sidewall, tire age, cold-pressure checks, and general tire-safety guidance.

-2. U.S. Tire Manufacturers Association Tire Care Essentials — pressure, tread, rotation, and alignment maintenance guidance, including rotation intervals.
+2. U.S. Tire Manufacturers Association Tire Care Essentials — pressure, tread, rotation, and alignment maintenance guidance, including the 5,000–8,000-mile rotation interval when no vehicle-manufacturer interval is specified.

-3. Tire Industry Association Tire Repair — puncture repair limitations and why sidewall or shoulder damage is not repairable.
+3. Tire Industry Association Tire Repair — puncture repair limits, internal inspection requirements, and shoulder/sidewall repair restrictions.

-4. Michelin Irregular Tire Wear 101 — irregular tire wear diagnosis and corrective-action guidance.
+5. Michelin Irregular Tire Wear 101 — commercial-tire irregular wear patterns, including shoulder-step, river, depression, diagonal, and cupping wear.

-5. Bridgestone Tire Replacement Guidance — replacement guidance for aging tires and spares.
+6. Bridgestone Tire Replacement Guidance — replacement guidance for tread depth, tire condition, aging tires, and spares.

 Carter Hayes